 S/he has multiple options regarding whether to work full time, part time, as an employee or as a self-employed entrepreneur.
 Most speech language pathologists are full-time employees working for schools or educational services.

 You may also like: Top 25 Online Master’s in Autism Spectrum Disorder (ASD)

-Typical Starting Salary Range — The Bureau of Labor Statistics maintains detailed records on the salary ranges for all major occupations in the USA.
+Typical Starting Salary Range — The Bureau of Labor Statistics (BLS) maintains detailed records on the salary ranges for all major occupations in the United States.
 According to their data, the lowest-paid speech language pathologists were earning less than $48,830 per year as of 2017.
-This statistic is most likely representative of the lowest starting salaries for this occupation, although it could also be indicative of realistic mid-career salaries in some areas where the cost of living is lower than average.
+This statistic is most likely representative of the lowest starting salaries for this occupation.
+It could also be indicative of realistic mid-career salaries in some areas where the cost of living is lower than average.
 Payscale reports that the average entry-level yearly salary for a speech language pathologist is $54,931.

 Median Salary — BLS experts report that speech language pathologists were earning median annual salaries of $76,610 as of May, 2017.

 Maximum Salary — The highest-paid speech language pathologists were earning salaries of $118,910 in 2017.
 Fairbanks, Alaska is the metropolitan area where speech language pathologists earn the highest salaries, according to the BLS.
 As of 2017, the mean salary in Fairbanks was $109,470 for this occupation.
 As of 2017, the highest paying industry for SLPs was the group the BLS designates as “management of companies and enterprises”.
 SLPs working in this industry enjoyed mean annual earnings of $99,160.